JetBrains/lincheck/docs/topics/sequential_specification.md

 ### State equivalency

-Before the output of every test, you can see advice to specify the state equivalence relation on your sequential specification to make the verification faster.
+In the beginning of the test output, you are likely see an advice to specify the state equivalence relation on your sequential specification in order to make the verification faster.

-During verification Lincheck builds a transition graph, invoking operations of the provided sequential
+The reason is that during verification, Lincheck builds a transition graph, invoking operations of the provided sequential
 implementation: the states represent the data structure states and the transitions are labeled with operations and the corresponding results.
 Several transition sequences may lead to the same state.
-For example, applying `poll()` after the first `add(2)` leads back to the initial state of the queue.
+For example, applying `poll()` after `add(2)` leads back to the initial state of the queue.

-So if you define the equivalency relation between the states of a data structure by implementing `equals()` and `hashCode()` methods on the test class, the number of states in the transition graph will decrease, which will speed up verification.
+When you define the equivalency relation between the states of the data structure by implementing `equals()` and `hashCode()` methods on its sequential implementation (by default, the testing data structure serves its purpose), the number of states in the transition graph decrease significantly, speeding up the verification process.

-Lincheck provides the following way to do that:
+Lincheck provides the following API to do that:

 1. Make the test class extend `VerifierState`.
 2. Override `extractState()` function: it should define the state of a data structure.